I, the Jury (1953 film)

-The film is notable for being the first one based on a Mike Hammer novel.
-Biff Elliot stars as Hammer.
+The film is notable for being the first based on a Mike Hammer novel.
 It was filmed in 3-D and was available with stereophonic sound.

 The story begins with Mike Hammer on the vengeance trail when Jack, a friend, is murdered.
 Hammer sets out to find the killer, working his way through an increasingly large pile of suspects (and corpses).

 Plot

-Shortly before Christmas in New York City, one-armed insurance investigator Jack Williams (Robert Swanger) is looking at a college yearbook photo of John Hansen when someone slips into his apartment and shoots him to death.
-Hot-headed private investigator Mike Hammer (Biff Elliot), Jack's war buddy, vows to avenge his friend's death despite a warning from Pat Chambers (Preston Foster), captain of the homicide squad, to let the police handle the case.
+Shortly before Christmas in New York City, one-armed insurance investigator Jack Williams is looking at a college yearbook photo of John Hansen when someone slips into his apartment and shoots him to death.
+Hot-headed private investigator Mike Hammer, Jack's war buddy, vows to avenge his friend's death despite a warning from Pat Chambers, captain of the homicide squad, to let the police handle the case.
 Pat is unable to calm Mike, who roughs up a wisecracking reporter before leaving the crime scene.
 Knowing that Mike will forge ahead with an investigation regardless of his advice, Pat urges the offended reporter to publish an article disclosing that Mike is on the job.

 Mike goes to see Jack's fiancée, Myrna Devlin, a torch singer and reformed drug addict, but she is too distraught to talk with him.
 The next day, Mike's secretary Velda tells him about the article, titled "I, the Jury", which suggests that Mike knows the identity of the killer, thereby making him a target.
 Because Pat has given him a guest list from Jack's recent party, Mike surmises that the police captain is using him to draw out the killer.

-Mike begins his investigation, first visiting wealthy fight promoter and art collector George Kalecki (Alan Reed) in upstate New York.
-Kalecki introduces his live-in friend, John Hansen, as college student Hal Kines (Bob Cunningham), and claims they were home together after the party.
+Mike begins his investigation, first visiting wealthy fight promoter and art collector George Kalecki in upstate New York.
+Kalecki introduces his live-in friend, John Hansen, as college student Hal Kines, and claims they were home together after the party.
 As Mike is leaving, he looks through a window and sees the men arguing.
-Mike next visits alluring psychoanalyst and author Charlotte Manning (Peggie Castle), who was treating both Jack and Myrna.
+Mike next visits alluring psychoanalyst and author Charlotte Manning, who was treating both Jack and Myrna.
 Charlotte flirts with Mike but provides no new information.

 Afterward, Mike finds Pat waiting for him.
 He is told that Kines moved out of Kalecki's house and that Kines believes Mike attempted to shoot him.
 Kines's new address is the same building where two other party guests, twin sisters Esther and Mary Bellamy, reside.
 Mike searches Kines's apartment and finds photos of him and Kalecki in Europe before and after World War II.

 When Kines returns unexpectedly and grabs Mike's arm, the detective beats him up.
 He goes upstairs to see Mary, who knew Jack when he worked as a guard at her father's estate.
 As Mike resists Mary's attempts to seduce him, he questions her about the party and learns that Charlotte drove her, Myrna and Esther home that night after Jack and Myrna had an argument.